 - For the strawberries, they will need to be frozen.
 If you can find sliced frozen strawberries at the store they will work great.
 If you use fresh strawberries, you can slice them and freeze them on a baking sheet in an even layer for 30 minutes.

-In a separate bowl, whisk the flour, baking powder and salt.
-Be sure to use a whisk because this will "fluff" the flour and keep it light.
+- In another large bowl, whisk the dry ingredients together.
+The flour, baking powder and salt.
+Be sure to use a whisk because this will “fluff” the flour and keep it light.
 Next, add the cold butter pieces and cut them into the flour until the mixture forms coarse crumbs.

 What do you put on top of scones?

 I like to drizzle a simple vanilla glaze over the top of the scones.
 It’s very easy to make.